jisosomppi/log-analysis/installations/tls-encryption_certs.md

 I'm guessing that I've just configured certs wrong, as I still don't have the big pictutre of certs clear to me.

-# New trie with new instructions and relp
+# New try with new instructions and relp

 Removed lines added in the former conf to /etc/rsyslog.conf Installed rsyslog-relp package